kodydeda4/swiftui-emerald/Keynote/Outline.md

 You may be wondering _"How come I haven't heard of this before?"_

-Well, the truth is, while Tiling Window Managers do offer some extra features & functionality, they're not that commonly used outside of the Linux community.
-This mainly comes down to their being difficult to install and configure.
-The process for getting them up and running looks like this:
+Well, the truth is, while Tiling Window Managers do offer some extra features & functionality, and are increasingly common within the Linux Community, they're not that commonly used outside of it.
+This mainly comes down to their difficultly in installing and configuring them.

+The process for getting one up and running looks like this:

 - Install the program through the command line.
 - Read through the Github or MAN documentation to figure out how it works.